MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

 Any filter configurations that you set will be available wherever the knowledge search experience is configured, such as the form-based knowledge control, knowledge search page, productivity pane-based knowledge search control, embedded search control in Unified Service Desk, and the application tab search experience in Customer Service workspace.

-If you choose to retain the knowledge search filters, the Power Apps Maker filter configurations get deactivated.
-In full-text search, the archived and discarded status filters aren't supported.

 The **Enable search filters** is set to **Yes** by default.
 To disable search filters, you can set it to **No** on the **Filters** page.

+If you choose to retain the **Enable search filters** option as **Yes**, then the Power Apps Maker filter configurations will get deactivated.
+Additionally, the archived and discarded status filters will also no longer be supported.

-The settings that you have previously configured for your organization, including those within filter personalization, will no longer be applicable.
-If you have added a default language for your organization in the Power Apps Maker filter configurations, the setting will no longer be applicable.
-You will need to reset the language as default using the filter configurations.
+The settings that you have previously configured for your organization, including the default language configured for your organization in the Power Apps Maker filter configurations, will no longer be applicable.
+You will need to configure the language as default using the filter configurations.

 :::image type="content" source="media/default-search-filters.png" alt-text="Search filters are enabled by default.":::